NBKRedSpy/GoDUENoLootLimit/README.md

 When the game is not running, edit the file in notepad and set the gold caps to whatever value is desired.
 Use zero to use the game's default cap instead.

+# Uninstalling

+## Uninstall This Mod Only
+If you wish to uninstall just this mod, but want to be able to use other mods, delete the file GoDUENoLootLimit.dll from the BepInEx\plugins\ folder.

+## Full Uninstall
+If you wish to fully uninstall the mod and the mod injector (BepInEx, which is what allows the mod to work), delete the following:
+* BepInEx folder
+* changelog.txt
+* winhttp.dll

+If you accidently delete other files, go to your game library in Steam or Epic and use the Verify command.
+This will scan all the game's files and re-download any files that are missing or don't match the expected version.